AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attribute-category.md

 ## Video features

 Image features represent distinct and informative elements, sounds, or patterns within a video for analysis with Insights.
-GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study the video and apply tags based on the inherent features.
 The following table lists the video feature categories recognized by the GenStudio for Performance Marketing AI.

 | Category            | Description                                                                                               | Example                                                  |
 | ------------------- | --------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |